TartanLlama/tartanllama.github.io/_drafts/exploding-tuples-fold-expressions.md

 Even though fold expressions make writing this code easier and less guru-only, the indices trick can still be difficult for beginners.
 It turns out that we can actually abstract this pattern to give "normal" users access to this power.

-Our abstraction function will be called `make_index_dispatcher`, and it'll produce a closure for dispatching indices based on and index sequence size.
+Our abstraction function will be called `make_index_dispatcher`, and it'll produce a closure for dispatching indices based on an index sequence size.

 {% highlight cpp %}
 template <std::size_t...
 Idx>